mrpancakes/homework-03-password-generator/README.md

 The purpose of this application is to generate a random password for the user, accounting for the length and character styles set by the user.

 ### Application Functionality
 * Uses a passwordPrompt function that is called when the "Generate Password" button is clicked.
-Doing so will prompt the user to input how many characters the want and if they want lowercase letters, uppercase letters, numbers, and symbols.
+Doing so will prompt the user to input how many characters they want and if they want lowercase letters, uppercase letters, numbers, and/or symbols.
 * The resulting password is then displayed inside the box on the screen.

 ### Development Notes